InjectiveLabs/injective-chain-releases/docker/README.md

 ## First Time Setup

-Running an Injective stack for the first time requires provisioning, configuration, and data sync.
+Running an Injective stack for the first time requires provisioning, configuration, and data syncing.
 This is a seamless and fully automated process handled by the injective provisioning container.